imhicihu/Presentations-checklists/Ipad_stuff.md

 ### Facts
-* usb is not supported, there is no gap to connect it // Apple does this intentionally, to keep the iPad simple and elegantly designed.
+* usb is not supported, there is no gap to connect it // Apple does this intentionally, to keep the iPad simple and elegantly designed
 * planned obsolescence --> the last model, the better

 ### Software